V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Introduction

 However, these incomplete multi-view clustering methods still have three main drawbacks.
 First, these methods only consider the consistent information between all the views and ignore the unique information of each view.
 For example, DAIMC performs clustering by aligning the consistent information.
 When clustering the data with little alignment information, DAIMC cannot achieve satisfactory performance due to ignoring the unique information.
 The unique information from each view can help us better analyze the geometry of the corresponding view.
 Second, these methods are difficult to learn nonlinear information between samples.
 Most of these methods are based on NMF.
 NMF is a linear operation, which only extracts the linear structure information among samples from the data.
-When processing some datasets with nonlinear structures, these methods may ignore much important nonlinear information among samples, which will harmfully restrict their applicability in these datasets.
-Third, these methods do not perform well in some applications with relatively large missing rates.
+When processing some datasets with nonlinear structures, these methods may ignore much important nonlinear information among samples, which limits the application of these methods.
+Third, these methods do not perform well in some datasets with relatively large missing rates.
 Based on these samples presented in all views, these algorithms learn the structure information of datasets for clustering.
 As the missing rate increases, the number of presented samples will decrease significantly.
 Thus, these algorithms cannot learn enough information and will obtain poor clustering performance.
-If we directly use these methods to process important data, it may be difficult to learn accurate data information because of these drawbacks.
+If we directly use these methods to process important data, it is difficult to learn accurate data information because of the above drawbacks.
 As an illustration, if we use these methods to directly analyze the data of SARS-CoV-2, these methods are difficult to obtain satisfactory results, which may lead to slow research progress on COVID-19.
 Therefore, incomplete multi-view clustering still contains significant issues.